 - (1) Where a member is guilty of a serious contravention, the C.R.O. may recommend to the D.I.E.
 Board that further penalties be brought under the Students' Union Judiciary Bylaw. - (2) Any member shall be entitled to appeal a ruling of the C.R.O. to the D.I.E.
 Board. - (3) All appeals of the C.R.O.'s rulings, with the exception of those arising out of voting and Election results, shall be heard and ruled upon by the D.I.E.
 Board prior to the commencement of voting. - (4) No appeal shall be considered by the D.I.E.
 Board unless it is received within twelve (12) working hours of the C.R.O.'s ruling being posted. - (5) Where a complete appeal is received, the D.I.E.
 Board shall convene a hearing within twelve (12) working hours of the appeal being submitted. - (6) The D.I.E.
-Board shall, at the meetings set out in Section 71, either - a. rule on all appeals; or - b. order a delay to the Election, Referenda or Plebiscite. - (7) No appeal shall exist from a ruling of the D.I.E.
+Board shall, at the meetings set out in Section 73, either - a. rule on all appeals; or - b. order a delay to the Election, Referenda or Plebiscite. - (7) No appeal shall exist from a ruling of the D.I.E.
 Board on an appeal of a ruling by the C.R.O.

-72. Multiple Coinciding Elections
+74. Multiple Coinciding Elections

-(2) (1) The Election shall be divided into as many parts as there are councils for which elections are occurring.
-All rules concerning nominations, campaign activities, campaign expenses, balloting, and penalties apply to a candidate per contested part of the Election and not to the candidate between multiple parts of the Election;
+- (1) The Election shall be divided into as many parts as there are councils for which elections are occurring. - (1) All rules concerning nominations, campaign activities, campaign expenses, balloting, and penalties apply to a candidate per contested part of the Election and not to the candidate between multiple parts of the Election; - (2) A slate may encompass candidates contesting multiple parts of the election.

-73. By-Election - Executive Committee and Board of Governors
+75. By-Election - Executive Committee and Board of Governors

-- (1) Where another Election is required by virtue of Section 61(17) or Section 61(18), the new Election shall be governed by this bylaw with the exception of Sections 10 through 12, 17, and Sections 24 through 26. - (2) The Campaign for the new Election shall begin a minimum of seven (7) days prior to the commencement of voting as set out in Section 73(4). - (3) The nomination deadline for the new Election shall occur a minimum of thirteen (13) days prior to the commencement of voting as set out in Section 73(4). - (4) The voting for the new Election shall occur on two (2) consecutive weekdays to be determined and announced by the C.R.O. at least twenty-one (21) days in advance.
+- (1) Where another Election is required by virtue of Section 63(14) or Section 63(15), the new Election shall be governed by this bylaw with the exception of Sections 10 through 12, 17, and Sections 24 through 26, which shall not apply. - (2) The Campaign for the new Election shall begin a minimum of seven (7) days prior to the commencement of voting as set out in Section 75(4). - (3) The nomination deadline for the new Election shall occur a minimum of thirteen (13) days prior to the commencement of voting as set out in Section 75(4). - (4) The voting for the new Election shall occur on two (2) consecutive weekdays to be determined and announced by the C.R.O. at least twenty-one (21) days in advance.

-74. By-Election - General Faculties Council and Students' Council
+76. By-Election - General Faculties Council and Students' Council